 3) Launching and Measuring: This stage sees the project transitioning into launch mode.
 The design team here is heavily involved during the implementation phase to ensure that the user requirements are being carried through to the final product.
 It includes providing regular feedback and working in tandem with the development team, or doing QA testing on beta versions of a product to validate if intended processes are in place.

 With the increasing global focus on digitalization, UX has notably transcended aesthetics and plays a vital role across product development phases.
 Design thinking has now become an integral part of product development for industry giants like Airbnb, Nike, Apple, and several others.

 In the absence of UX research, a product or service is created based on the assumptions of user needs.
 Erroneously-defined requirements is a crucial factor contributing to the eventual failure/ under-productivity of a product or service.
 Not only does it result in the lowering of profits, the additional funds required for correctional measures further dents company funds.

 It is imperative that investment in UX becomes an integral part of each development project.
 The onus rests upon the leadership to encourage each department to integrate user experience.
-The resultant opportunities for features, content and functionality revealed through UX research ends up in significant increases in product performance as well as an astronomical RoI for the company.
+The resultant opportunities for features, content, and functionality revealed through UX research end up in significant increases in product performance as well as an astronomical RoI for the company.